MicrosoftDocs/azure-aks-docs/articles/aks/cost-analysis.md

 ```

 > [!NOTE]
-> If you want downgrade your cluster from the `Standard` or `Premium` tier to the `Free` tier while cost analysis is enabled, you must first disable cost analysis.
+> If you want to downgrade your cluster from the `Standard` or `Premium` tier to the `Free` tier while cost analysis is enabled, you must first disable cost analysis.

 ## View the cost data